fernandoherran/master-thesis/README.md

 ![alt text](https://github.com/fernandoherran/master-thesis/blob/4ca06d851737e0d65e047c6430bdca1b0b8725cc/Results/figures/roc_curve.png)

-These figures, together with the CNN model can be found in the folder Results.
+These figures, together with the CNN model in .h5 format can be found in the folder Results.
 This folder contains the following files:

 ```
 master-thesis